-The "Drive Change.
+We appreciate Rhode Island's support for the "Drive Change.
 Drive Electric."
-EV consumer awareness campaign was developed under a public-private partnership between six states and 12 automakers, focused on the goals of expanding consumer awareness, addressing common questions about the technology, and demonstrating the growing charging infrastructure in northeastern states.
+EV consumer awareness campaign.
 The campaign includes a variety of social media outreach, paid and earned media, seasonal tentpole moments, videos on EV use, development of news, a vehicle explorer tool, and highlights of several northeastern small communities, their local businesses and proximity to chargers, known as "Destination Electric."
 The campaign is entering its fourth year and will continue to provide dedicated outreach to consumers in the funding states.
-Auto Innovators recommends that North Carolina join the campaign and work to designate two Destination Electric communities.
+We hope to be able to continue to count on Rhode Island's support going forward.

 We look forward to working with you on these and other initiatives necessary for a growing, robust, and sustainable ZEV market.
-Auto Innovators appreciates North Carolina's commitment toward vehicle electrification and the actions necessary for future EV success.
+Auto Innovators appreciates Rhode Island's commitment to vehicle electrification and the actions necessary for future EV success.
 Many of the actions necessary for success must start now, and we stand ready to work with you and other key stakeholders.